The piano well dissected

 A violent precursor

 Born in the Ukraine in 1893 and emigrating to the USA in 1906, Leo Ornstein is credited with inventing the cluster: a musical technique in which notes are played together simultaneously (in a cluster), with no intention of forming a "classified" chord.
 The result is still as striking and powerful as ever.
 Ornstein, who died in 2022 at the admirable age of one hundred and eight, had a tumultuous youth and was one of the most innovative composers of his time (and one of the most violently criticized).
-He quickly established a reputation as a virtuoso pianist, ardently defending the works of his contemporaries (Schönberg, Scriabin, Bartók, Stravinsky, etc.), while incorporating into his recitals his own works featuring innovations unheard of in their time (clusters, martellato melodies, jolting rhythmics and brutal attacks).
+He quickly established a reputation as a virtuoso pianist, an ardent defender of the works of his contemporaries (Schönberg, Scriabin, Bartók, Stravinsky, etc.), while incorporating into his recitals his own works featuring innovations unheard of in their time (clusters, martellato melodies, jolting rhythmics and brutal attacks).
 Ornstein himself was astonished by his own violence (and that of the audience): "At first, I really doubted my sanity.
 At my second concert, devoted to my own compositions, I could have played anything; I couldn't hear the piano myself.
 The crowd was whistling and screaming, and throwing objects at the stage."
 From 1920 onwards, his language mellowed, returning to its Slavic-Romantic roots.
 These few revolutionary years gave way to a music that was neo-romantic, but as virtuosic as ever.
 Ornstein was no longer concerned with public performance and promotion, and fell into relative oblivion.
 Without him, Henry Cowell and John Cage would probably not have received the impetus for their innovations.

 Pianistic autopsy

 It was in the early twentieth century, in the United States, that the desire to broaden the sound palette of the piano was born, through ways of playing it, of (mis)treating the instrument rather than the musical language itself.
 The old continent of Europe, meanwhile, was musically torn between a nascent atonalism(Schönberg, Scriabin) that would give life to serialism(Berg, Webern), and the broader - but still controlled - harmonic vision of Debussy, Fauré and Schmitt.
 This musical world, with its heavy Wagnerian heritage, does not seek to use the piano in any way other than with its fingers - preferably pearl-played.
-On the other side of the Atlantic, the noisy expansion of industrial modernism certainly helped influence composers in this mechanical, repetitive and relentless "new music".
+On the other side of the Atlantic, the noisy expansion of industrial modernism certainly helped to influence composers in this mechanical, repetitive and relentless "new music".
 Music that was to find its place with the nascent jazz of African-Americans.

 After Ornstein, a movement was launched: Henry Cowell, John Cage and Conlon Nancarrow all set about "reinventing" piano texture.
 Cowell developed and popularized the cluster technique and succeeded in giving it a musical dimension of great intensity in his Three Irish Legends He was also the first to instruct the pianist to play directly inside the piano, scraping, tapping or caressing the strings.
 As for Cage, he began to prepare the soundboard by sliding bolts and screws into the strings to directly transform the piano's sound: the famous prepared piano.
 This revolutionary technique continues to inspire pianists to this day (from François Tusques and Benoît Delbecq to Ève Risser).
 Anecdotally, it was for the choreographer Syvilla Fort that John Cage improvised and discovered the prepared piano to make up for the absence of percussionists who didn't have the space to be on stage...
 It was also to replace musicians that the Mexican composer Conlon Nancarrow decided in the 1940s to compose exclusively for player piano (an American invention, needless to say), so as to be able to produce Études of diabolical technical complexity that only a machine could execute.
 Needless to say, this did little to bring his music to the attention of the general public.
 Composer and musicologist Kyle Gann sums up Nancarrow's hard-nosed aesthetic attitude: " Inspired by Stravinsky, challenged by Cowell, he is the only composer to have completely integrated the micro-rhythms of the one with the macro-rhythms of the other, the only one to have solved, rather than circumvented, the Schoenberg/Stravinsky rhythmic dilemma.
 Nancarrow achieved this feat, of course, at a price few composers would have been willing to pay: he sacrificed the possibility of human performance."

 We might also mention Charles Ives, George Crumb, George Antheil, Blind Tom Wiggins, all of whom were forerunners in the mechanical explosion of the Romantic piano.
-Crumb, for example, in his Makrokosmos (1972), for example, asks the pianist to play inside the piano, to whistle inside, to sing while playing so as to bring the soundboard into resonance, to declaim text, to strike not only the keys but also the wood, and so on.
+Crumb, for example, in his Makrokosmos (1972), for example, asks the pianist to play inside the piano, to whistle inside it, to sing while playing so as to bring the soundboard into resonance, to declaim text, to strike not only the keys but also the wood, and so on.

 New lutherie